THE VFA PIONEER HISTORIES PROJECT

 NS: I should first tell you how I actually got the idea about law school.
 After I graduated from college, my friend Sue Ross, who I think you probably have already interviewed, came here to DC.
 I got a job working on the Hill for a member of Congress, and I was aware that there was a young woman about my own age who came into the office at night and ran off letters on the RoboType machine.
 It was a very primitive device, looking back at it, but it enabled her to crank out hundreds of letters to constituents.

 Anyway, I was told that she was going to law school during the day, and really, that’s what gave me the idea.
-Nobody encouraged me to go to law school, but as I say, I took the LSAT, and they were good enough to encourage me to continue in that way.
-I went to GW, George Washington Law School.
-My last year I spent working for Edgar and Jean Cahn, who were civil rights activists of the era, and I finished out my law school education at night.
+Nobody encouraged me to go to law school, but as I say, I took the LSAT, and my scores were good enough to justify my actually applying.
+I ended up going to GW, George Washington Law School.
+My last year I spent working for Edgar and Jean Cahn, who were civil rights activists of the era, and I finished my law school education at night.
 GW in those days, had a night school, and I graduated in 1971.

 JW: And what did you do for Edgar Cahn?

 NS: Well, it was mostly what did I do for Edgar and Jean together.
 They, at the time, were developing a curriculum for Vista volunteers who were getting master’s degrees in law.
 I wrote the curriculum over a three-day weekend during a major snowstorm in DC.
-The Cahn’s operated on an emergency basis always, and they managed to hold everything together by using people like me who were looking for meaningful work.
-I was actually still a law student when I did this.
+The Cahn’s aways operated on an emergency basis, and they managed to hold everything together by using people like me who were looking for meaningful work.
+I was actually still a law student when I first connected with them.

 JW: How did you get involved in the women’s movement?

-When I tell this story, nobody ever believes it, but it’s true.
-Bella Abzug had just been elected to Congress and was scheduled to take office in January of 1971.
-I got the bright idea of going to her and trying to persuade her to hire me as a legislative assistant for women’s rights.
-So, I’ll never forget this, I tramped up to New York City, there was a major snowstorm, and I went to visit her in her house in the Village and had an interview with her.
+It was also during this period that Bella Abzug emerged as a feminist leader.
+And here I have a story to tell.
+In 1970 Bella had just been elected to Congress.
+She was scheduled to take office in January of 1971.
+Although she was not especially known at that time as a feminist, I got the bright idea of visiting her before she assumed office to try to persuade her to hire me in her new D.C. office as a legislative assistant for women’s rights.
+To execute this, I tramped up to New York City, during what I remember as a major snowstorm, and went to her house in the Village for an interview.

-That complaint and the outcome, which was on Mary Catherine’s side, subsequently became part of the petition to deny license renewal at WRC-TV, which then went to the Federal Court of Appeals, as did the similar petition that had been filed against WABC in New York.
-And so, there were two cases pending during this period, ’71, ’72.
-It goes on and on, but it’s all of this kind of underground activity.
+That complaint and the outcome, which was on Mary Catherine’s side, subsequently became part of the petition to deny license renewal at WRC-TV, which then went to one of the federal courts of appeals, as did the similar petition that had been filed against WABC-TV in New York.
+Thus, there were two media cases pending during this period, ’71, ‘72.
+Sadly, we ultimately lost both of them, but the mere fact that women had filed these challenges helped bring about the dramatic changes in female on air employment that we see today.

-JW: Yes, but that was obviously, like you say, laying the groundwork for the next phase.
+JW: Yes, these cases were obviously, like you say, laying the groundwork for the next phase.
 The petition for renewal would be denied unless they did what?

 NS: Had the commission granted the petitions to deny a license renewal, it would have been compelled to hold a hearing on the employment and other practices of the two stations at issue.
 And the complaints alleged not only that the stations were discriminating in terms of employment, but also that they should have been airing more programs on women’s issues.
 That was the strategy I outlined in my law review article.

-But the reason we lost, as spelled out in the court’s decision, was that there was no need to hold a hearing because the stations were in fact now hiring women.
-So, I don’t know to what extent my legal theory encouraged the stations to hire women.
-I’ll never know the answer to that.
-The times were changing of course, and more and more women’s rights was now on the public agenda.
-So, they might have done this without facing our legal action.
-They might have, but it all kind of mushroomed.
+But the reason we lost, as spelled out in the judicial rulings., was that there was no need to hold a hearing because the stations were now in fact hiring and promoting women.
+I don’t know to what extent my legal theory encouraged this positive change.
+The women’s movement had gained momentum, of course, during the interim; and more and more employers were facing pressure to treat women fairly in the workplace.
+In this new environment, WRC-TV and WABC-TV might have changed their policies even without the pressure of our lawsuit – but who can tell?

-The employer, and I cannot remember who Aiello was actually, what sort of employment situation this was, but the employer had a disability policy, paid time off, for other kinds of disabilities relating to men, but it did not provide disability benefits for disabilities related to pregnancy.
-Geduldig appealed that decision to the Court of Appeals.
+The employer, and I cannot remember who Aiello was, that is,what sort of employment situation this was, but the employer had a disability policy – paid time off – for other kinds of disabilities relating to men, but it did not provide disability benefits for disabilities related to pregnancy.
+The employee challenged that policy in federal courts.

-I don’t think it ever went to the district court.
-I think it went straight to the three-judge panel of the Federal Court of Appeals in San Francisco.
-I was at the EEOC at this point, so there were other women working on this issue, and there was a question in our minds about how to argue the case.
+There were other women working on the pregnancy issue at the time.
+There was a question in our minds about how to argue the case.
 Should we argue that women should be entitled to disability benefits on the same basis as men?
 That is, when they were actually disabled?
 Or should we argue for preferential treatment for women who were pregnant, whether or not they were really disabled by the pregnancy?
-And that was a fork in the road.
+And that dilemma represented a fork in the road with regard to litigation strategy in sex discrimination case.

 Ultimately, the equal treatment approach was adopted by Ruth Ginsburg when she filed all of her subsequent cases on sex discrimination.
-This ultimately resulted in a case going to the Supreme Court under a different name.
+Geduldig ultimately went to the Supreme Court under a different name.
 We won before the three-judge panel and then the other side petitioned for rehearing before the 9th Circuit.
-That’s where we lost, and that’s why it then went to the Supreme Court, and Congress passed the Pregnancy Act.
+That’s where we lost, and that’s why the case then went to the Supreme Court, and Congress passed the Pregnancy Act.

-By that time, I had left the EEOC to join the women’s rights law firm that was formed in New York.
-So, I was no longer at the EEOC to brief the government side of this.
-And actually, it would have been the Solicitor General of the United States who would have presented the government’s position.
+By that time, I had left the EEOC to join the women’s rights law firm that was being formed in New York.
+So, I was no longer at the EEOC to help brief the government side of this.
+My role in the pregnancy litigation was effectively at an end.

 JW: So, tell us about the law firm.
 You said the feminist law firm?